frawau/aiomadeavr/README.md

 # Caveat

-Trying to set the current value will often result in AvrTimeoutError exception.
-The device will simply not respond to that and will secretly despise you.
+~~Trying to set the current value will often result in AvrTimeoutError exception.~~

+The device will simply not respond to unknown commands and will secretly despise you for it.
+This makes it difficullt to use timeout on sending to detect disconnection.

 The channel bias list may get out of sync when setting the sound mode to 'Auto'.
 It looks like there is a delay before that information is sent.